Criss-Cross Insertion and Deletion Correcting Codes: Proof of Claim

-The intuition behind Claim~\ref{claim:square} is that with at most one bit of redundancy we can guarantee that every two consecutive rows and every two consecutive columns of the $\log n \times \log n$ square are different.
-The proof is provided in the Appendix.
+The intuition behind Claim~\ref{claim:square} is that with at most one bit of redundancy we can guarantee that every two consecutive rows and every to consecutive columns of the $\log n \times \log n$ square are different.
+The remaining $\log n +4$ bits are due to the use of the alternating sequence and fixing four bits of the second to last column of the square.
+The proof of Claim~\ref{claim:square} is given in Appendix~\ref{app:cons_claims}.